-An out-of-state business which does not keep the necessary records within this state may either produce within this state such records as are required for examination by the department or permit the examination of the records by the department or its authorized representatives at the place where the records are kept.
+An out-of-state business which does not keep the necessary records within this state may either produce within this state such records as are required for examination by the department or permit the examination of all of the taxpayer's records by the department or its authorized representatives at the place where the records are kept.
 RCW 82.32.070

 (2).
 WSR 16-06-040, § 458-20-254, filed 2/24/16, effective 3/26/16; WSR 07-04-100, § 458-20-254, filed 2/6/07, effective 3/9/07.
 Statutory Authority: RCW 82.32.300

 .
 WSR 89-11-040 (Order 89-6), § 458-20-254, filed 5/16/89.]